iiiweziza/iiiweziza/README.md

 </p>

 - 👨‍💻 As an Electronics & Communication Engineer, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Python, SQL, Power BI, or anything related to data analysis.
+- 💬 Ask me about my experience with Python, SQL, Nlp, Data Analysis, or anything related to data Science.

 ## Other Common GitHub Profile Sections

-🧠 I'm currently learning Machine Learning and Data Science
+🧠 I'm currently learning AI and Data Science

-🤔 I'm looking for help with any Data Analysis Project
+🤔 I'm looking ..

 ### Connect with Me :